wir35/dual-defect-289/manual.md

 #### 02 Darkness (Medium)

 Medium sized, true-stereo reverb with modulation of low pass filters on input.
-Turn down Y and Z for a very dark reverb, or selectively cut one side to make the sound appear to originate from one side.
-Y and Z inputs can also be used to gate input signal if turned to 0.
+Turn down Z for a very dark reverb, or all the way to gate input signal.

 | Control | Usage |
 |-------|------------------------------------